-Multi-function Displays (MFDs) are a common device, found on most NMEA 2000 networks.
+Multi-function Displays (MFDs) are common devices, found on most NMEA 2000 networks.
 Understanding these devices is integral to ensuring a healthy NMEA network.

 What is a Multi-function Display (MFD)?